akeneo/pim-helpcenter/content/updates/2020-06/3-manually-execute-naming-conventions-on-assets.md

 # Manually execute naming conventions on assets
-::: meta-data type="New" features="Asset Manager" available="late-June" link-to-doc="../articles/assets-product-link-rules.html#focus-on-the-naming-convention.html"
+::: meta-data type="New" features="Asset Manager" available="late June" link-to-doc="../articles/assets-product-link-rules.html#focus-on-the-naming-convention.html"
 :::

 In the Asset Manager, it is possible to define a naming convention in order to automatically populate asset attributes with values contained in the asset filename or asset code.
 This naming convention is executed at the asset creation.